doverara/cmse492_project/README.md

 ## Directory Structure

-data/ – Contains all datasets used in the project.
+`data` – Contains all datasets used in the project.

-raw/ → Original unprocessed network traffic data.
+  raw → Original unprocessed network traffic data.

-processed/ → Cleaned and transformed datasets ready for analysis.
+  processed → Cleaned and transformed datasets ready for analysis.

-docs/ – Stores written documentation, reports, and presentation materials.
+`docs` – Stores written documentation, reports, and presentation materials.

-figures/ – Contains all plots, charts, and visualizations generated during exploratory data analysis or model evaluation.
+`figures` – Contains all plots, charts, and visualizations generated during exploratory data analysis or model evaluation.

-notebooks/ – Includes all Jupyter notebooks used for exploration and experimentation.
+`notebooks` – Includes all Jupyter notebooks used for exploration and experimentation.

-exploratory/ → Early-stage EDA, baseline models, and testing ideas.
+  exploratory → Early-stage EDA, baseline models, and testing ideas.

-src/ – Holds all source code for the project pipeline.
+`src` – Holds all source code for the project pipeline.

   preprocessing/ → Scripts for data cleaning and feature engineering.

-models/ → Model training, tuning, and saving logic.
+  models → Model training, tuning, and saving logic.

-evaluation/ → Performance metrics, results generation, and comparison scripts.
+  evaluation → Performance metrics, results generation, and comparison scripts.